 Boeing has built a big name for itself as one of the world's largest aerospace companies.
-It is the #2 maker of large commercial jets behind Airbus and the #2 defense contractor behind Lockheed Martin.
 In addition to commercial jet aircraft like the much anticipated 787 Dreamliner, the company manufactures military aircraft, including the Apache, the Chinook, and the Osprey.
 It also produces satellites, missile defense systems, and launch systems.
 These products are rounded out by a portfolio of services.
 Major customers include the US Department of Defense and NASA.
 Additionally, Boeing provides airplane financing and leasing services to both commercial and military customers.

 Boeing operates through several segments.
 Boeing Commercial Airplanes designs, manufactures, and services commercial jet aircraft for both passengers and cargo.
 Models include the 737 narrow body, the fuel efficient 737 MAX, and the 747, 767, and 777 wide bodies.
 Commercial Airplanes continues to develop the 787 Dreamliner, more than 800 of which are on order by some 55 airlines around the world.